r-lib/tidyselect/cran-comments.md

 ## Reverse dependencies

-I have run R CMD check on the 2 downstream dependencies.
+I have run R CMD check on the 4 downstream dependencies.
 (Summary at https://github.com/tidyverse/tidyselect/tree/master/revdep).

-The package tidyr is failing, a hotfix release is on its way.
+There were no problems.